stepleton/cameo/aphid/selector/MANUAL.md

 Even if these steps complete successfully, the Cameo/Aphid may refuse to generate a duplicate drive image for one reason or another: perhaps the name you've specified contains illegal characters like '/', or maybe there's not enough empty space left to hold a new hard drive image.
-Browse the drive image catalogue to be certain that the duplicate hard drive image has been created.
+Also, with slower microSD cards, it can take so long to copy a larger drive image that the Selector will assume that the operation has failed, even when it ultimately succeeds.
+Either way, browse the drive image catalogue to be certain of whether the duplicate hard drive image has been created.

 ### R(ename